-Winter is coming.
 Brace yourself, your livestock and your crops.
-With potential for frigid temps and deep freezes, your farm could be heavily impacted.
-Fortunately, there are some precautions you can take to ready your farm and its inhabitants.
-Here’s how to prepare for winter on the farm.
+With potential for frigid temps and deep freezes, your farm could be heavily impacted this winter.
+Fortunately, there are steps you can take to prepare your farm and get ahead on critical chores.
+Here’s how to prepare for winter on a farm.

-It’s imperative that your livestock have a safe and sheltered place during the winter.
-Whether you have poultry, livestock, or other critters, make sure there’s enough room in your barn or other shelter for all animals to fit comfortably.
-Additionally, ensure they have plenty of access to feed and that it’s located in a space that won’t get wet or contaminated.
+It’s imperative that your livestock have a safe and sheltered place on your farm in winter weather.
+Whether you have poultry, livestock or other critters, make sure there’s enough room in your barn and other shelters for all animals to fit comfortably.
+Additionally, ensure their access to feed is not located in a space that will get wet or contaminated.
 Livestock insurance can help cover damages that may occur.

-Fix any fences, build or fix any feeders and waterers so that when the cold weather hits, you don’t have to brave the cold for these types of repairs.
+Fix any fences and build or fix any feeders and waterers so that when the cold weather hits, you don’t have to brave the cold for these types of repairs.
 Also stock up on feed and supplies in case a winter storm affects the supply chain.
 Now’s the time to clean your hay and feed areas to make room for extra storage.
 Do the heavy lifting now to protect livestock when winter comes.

 Winter on the farm is the ideal time to perform routine maintenance on equipment and machinery.
 Your tools and equipment can take a big hit if they’re not properly stored during the winter months.
-Make room for all your machinery you don’t want buried in snow.
+Make room for all the machinery you don’t want left out in the elements.
 That’ll ensure they’re ready for planting season come spring.

 Even when it’s winter on the farm, the work never stops.
-Make sure you’re well-equipped to handle all outdoor situations, whether dealing with leaks on the barn roof to fixing the fence on the pasture.
-You’ll need gloves, scarves, thermal underwear, heavy outerwear and a water-repellent layer to keep you warm and safe during outdoor work in the snow and frigid temps.
+Make sure you’re well-equipped to handle all outdoor situations, whether dealing with leaks in the barn roof or fixing the fence on the pasture.
+You’ll need gloves, scarves, thermal underwear, heavy outerwear and a water-repellent layer to keep you warm and dry during outdoor work in the snow and frigid temps.

 Evaluate Your Insurance Needs

 Life changes fast.
-Do you have your farm and equipment properly insured?
+Do you have your farm equipment properly insured?
 No one understands farming needs like Farm Bureau.
-Every farm is different so that’s why we customize coverage for every operation.
+We know that every farm is different, which is why we can customize coverage for every operation.
 Visit with a Farm Bureau agent today.